proteinreport/proteinreport.org/content/en/directory/enough/index.md

 date: 2020-01-23 18:20:44
 lastmod: 2020-01-23 18:20:44
 slug: /enough
-description: "Enough&#039;s novel integrated technology offers the potential for a step-change transformation in the economics, scalability and sustainability profile of mycoprotein production.
-Enough&#039;s technology transforms cereal crops such as wheat or maize into high-quality protein (ABUNDA) with 3-15 times better conversion efficiency than traditional protein sources such as meat from farm animals.
+description: "Enough's novel integrated technology offers the potential for a step-change transformation in the economics, scalability and sustainability profile of mycoprotein production.Enough's technology transforms cereal crops such as wheat or maize into high-quality protein (ABUNDA) with 3-15 times better conversion efficiency than traditional protein sources such as meat from farm animals.
 (Formerly 3F Bio)"
 proteins: [Fungi]
 products: [Ingredients]
 business: [Production]